jan7cz/DOSu-/README.md

 # DOSu-
+--CHECK OUT THE NEW RELEASES FOR BUG FIXES--
 DOSu! is an open source engine heavily inspired by the game "osu!" made entirely in C89 and running natively under MS-DOS operating systems.

 --HOW TO GET STARTED--